department-of-veterans-affairs/vagov-content/pages/service-member-benefits.md

         description: Explore life insurance coverage options and services for you and your family, and manage your policy online. <br> <b>Open to active-duty, traditional, and technical service members</b>
       - url: "/burials-memorials/pre-need-eligibility/"
         label: Pre-need eligibility determination for burial in a VA national cemetery
         description: Apply for a pre-need eligibility decision letter to confirm that you qualify for burial in a VA national cemetery.
-This can help you pre-plan, and it can make the process easier for your family members in their time of need. <br> <b>Open to active-duty, traditional, and technical service members</b>
+This can help you pre-plan, and it can make the process easier for your family members in their time of need. <br> <b>Open to active-duty service members only</b>

 ---